-The total amount spent by the Commission for FY08 including salaries and benefits was \$302,599.
-The Commission requested, and was granted, an increase in budgeted funds to cover anticipated litigation costs for two complex, pending disciplinary cases.
+The total amount spent by the Commission for FY09 including salaries and benefits was \$257, 451.
 Among the costs associated with the handling of these cases was the hiring of an investigator, the hiring of legal counsel to represent the Commission and funds to cover the expenses required to prosecute these disciplinary matters.

-Over the past seven years, the amounts allotted to the Commission to fulfill its mandated Constitutional role have been relatively static (in nominal dollars).
-However, the Commission, due to ongoing limitations in funding, is facing challenges to continue investigate and prosecute ethical misconduct by judges with the anticipated mandatory reduction in budget amounts for FY2009.
+Over the past eight years, the amounts allotted to the Commission to fulfill its mandated constitutional role have been relatively static (in nominal dollars).
+However, the Commission, due to ongoing limitations in funding, is facing challenges to continue investigate and prosecute ethical misconduct by judges with the anticipated mandatory reduction in budget amounts for FY2010.